nasa/nos3/docs/wiki/NOS3_Custom_cFS_Table_Guide.md

 * Basename sets the base filename of the file
 * Extension sets the file extension for the file (".ds" by default)
 * FileNameType defines whether you are rolling the file (and thus extending the filename) by time or count.
-* EnableState defines if the file start out as enabled or disabled.
+* EnableState defines if the file starts out as enabled or disabled.
 If enabled, it will collect data from simulation start.
 If disabled, the user must manually activate it using a command before it starts collecting data
 * MaxFileSize defines the max size of a file before it is rolled (in bytes by default, so multiples of 1024 increase to KB, MB, GB, etc)
 * MaxFileAge defines the max age of a file before it is rolled (in seconds)
 * SequenceCount is only used if rolling by count.
 Otherwise can be left as DS_UNUSED.
 If used, will define the starting count for the file